blueorange589/miscalculator/return.md

 difficult process of making an application, meetings, tests, paperwork is blocking people, not to mention burden called CV.
 My objective? make money. what else can be?
 I think saxophone is nice as a saxophone, not on objectives section of a CV.

+no ones happy to lose time in wrong place for them.